tristan852/kite/README.md

 Kite solver = Kite.instance();

 // if we haven't used the solver before
-// then the board is still empty and it
+// then the board is still empty, and it
 // is red's turn

 // red plays in the 4th column